flare-foundation/governance-proposals/FIP/FIP_11.md

 If this proposal passes, implementation of the new parameters will start soon after voting ends.
 The changes will be implemented gradually, to support a smooth transition and continued reliability.
-New changes will be communicated with the data providers and voted by the data provider (Management Group)[https://proposals.flare.network/STP/STP_3.html#3-link-to-code-repository].
+New changes will be communicated with the data providers and voted by the data provider [Management Group](https://proposals.flare.network/STP/STP_3.html#3-link-to-code-repository).

 ## 5. Voting Details